 Canadian Bar Association

 LexisNexis LégisPratique, James A. Woods, the Honourable Joseph R. Nuss and Marie-Louise Delisle, Q.C., Code de procédure civile annoté – Arbitration Section, Editions 2008 to 2016.

 Case comment on Instrubel, n.v. c.
-Ministry of Industry of the Republic of Iraq, Marie-Louise Delisle, « Saisie avant jugement par saisie-arrêt : aucune compétence de la Cour sur les biens situés hors du Québec », dans Repères, EYB2016REP1962, June, 2016.
+Ministry of Industry of the Republic of Iraq, Marie-Louise Delisle, Saisie avant jugement par saisie-arrêt : aucune compétence de la Cour sur les biens situés hors du Québec, in Repères, EYB2016REP1962, June 2016.

 Privilège fondé sur les circonstances de chaque cas dans Claude Marseille, dir, Les objections à la preuve en droit civil, Montreal, LexisNexis, 2015, 195.

 Identité d’un indicateur de police ou d’un dénonciateur dans Claude Marseille, dir, Les objections à la preuve en droit civil, Montreal, LexisNexis, 2015, 173.

 Divulgation prohibée par une disposition législative spécifique dans Claude Marseille, dir, Les objections à la preuve en droit civil, Montreal, LexisNexis, 2015, 187.

 Secret conjugal dans Claude Marseille, dir, Les objections à la preuve en droit civil, Montreal, LexisNexis, 2015, 179.

 LexisNexis LégisPratique, Marie-Louise Delisle and Stephen L. Drymer, Guide de l’arbitrage – Arbitration in Quebec, 2014.